 Often people do not notice the sunlight as a contributing factor to their migraines, because of delayed onset of the headache or from being sensitive to low levels of normal unnoticeable levels of light.

-What to look for with sunglasses for headaches:
+What to look in sunglasses to help prevent headaches: